wtmatlock/flanker/docs/README.md

 If you feed flanker a list of genes (```-lg```) in default mode (```-m Default```), flanker considers each of these in turn.
 If you turn on multi-allelic mode (-m ```mm```) however, it considers all genes in the list for each window.
 This allows you to detect flanking regions which are similar between different alleles of genes (e.g. blaCPC-2/3 etc) and between completely different genes.

 ## Salami mode

-Caveat: this is still under development and should be treated as experimental, use at your own risk.
-Please report any bugs.

 Salami mode considers each window (of length ```-wstep```) from ```-w``` to ```-wstop``` as a seperate entity; in default mode these are concatenated together.
 This is intended to allow detection of recombination/mobile genetic elements which are occur in diverse genetic contexts.